 The Deputy Minister of Education and Science of the Republic of Tajikistan, Latofat Naziri, at the opening noted that it was the first event of such a high level on the topic of health education for youth in Tajikistan.

-Among the opening speakers were Lutfiya Radjabova, Chairman of the Committee on Science, Culture, Education and Youth Policy of Majlisi Namoyandagon Madzhlisi Oli of the Republic of Tajikistan, Marhabo Olimi, Deputy Chairman of the Committee on Women and Family Affairs under the Government of the Republic of Tajikistan, Zulfia Burkhon, Secretary of the National Commission of the Republic Tajikistan for UNESCO, Irina Karimova, Vice-President of the Academy of Education of the Republic of Tajikistan and Nargis Rakhimova, Acting UNFPA Executive Officer.
+Among the opening speakers were Lutfiya Radjabova, Chairman of the Committee on Science, Culture, Education and Youth Policy of Majlisi Namoyandagon Madzhlisi Oli of the Republic of Tajikistan, Marhabo Olimi, Deputy Chairman of the Committee on Women and Family Affairs under the Government of the Republic of Tajikistan, Zulfia Burkhon, Secretary General of the National Commission of the Republic Tajikistan for UNESCO, Irina Karimova, Vice-President of the Academy of Education of the Republic of Tajikistan and Nargis Rakhimova, Acting UNFPA Executive Officer.